benrwoodard/benrwoodard_com/content/about.md

 date: '2019-04-22'
 output: html_document
 ---
 Here is a little more about where I have spent my energy and passion for the last ~15 years.
 I've had the privilege to work for many great companys, nonprofit and forprofit, in my career.
-The diversity of industries has given me the ability to adapt to learn new business models quickly and contribute to business
+The diversity of industries has given me the ability to adapt to learn new business models quickly and contribute to business impact.

+***
 *Company:* Mary Kay Inc.
 *Location:* Addison, TX
 *Timeframe:* 8/21/2017- Present